 Limitation of Use: TAFINLAR is not indicated for the treatment of patients with wild-type BRAF melanoma.
-MEKINIST is not indicated for the treatment of patients who have progressed on prior BRAF-inhibitor therapy.

 Important Safety Information

-New Primary Malignancies.
+New Primary Malignancies

-Tumor Promotion in BRAF Wild-type Melanoma.
+Tumor Promotion in BRAF Wild-type Tumors.
 In vitro experiments have demonstrated paradoxical activation of mitogen-activated protein kinase (MAPK) signaling and increased cell proliferation in BRAF wild-type cells that are exposed to BRAF inhibitors.
 Confirm evidence of BRAF V600E or V600K mutation status prior to initiation of therapy.

 Urgently (within 24 hours) perform ophthalmologic evaluation for patient-reported loss of vision or other visual disturbances.
 Permanently discontinue MEKINIST in patients with documented RVO.

-Withhold MEKINIST in patients presenting with new or progressive pulmonary symptoms and findings including cough, dyspnea, hypoxia, pleural effusion, or infiltrates pending clinical investigations.
+Withhold MEKINIST in patients presenting with new or progressive pulmonary symptoms and findings including cough, dyspnea, hypoxia, pleural effusion, or infiltrates, pending clinical investigations.
 Permanently discontinue MEKINIST for patients diagnosed with treatment-related ILD or pneumonitis.

 Most Common Adverse Reactions.
 In the COMBI-d and COMBI-v studies, the most common adverse reactions (≥20%) for the combination were pyrexia (54%), nausea (35%), rash (32%), chills (31%), diarrhea (31%), headache (30%), vomiting (27%), hypertension (26%), arthralgia (25%), peripheral edema (21%), and cough (20%).
 In the COMBI-d and COMBI-v studies, the most common grade 3 or 4 adverse reactions (≥2%) for the combination were hypertension (11%), pyrexia (5%), and hemorrhage (2%).
-In the COMBI-AD study, the most common adverse reactions (>20%) for the combination were pyrexia (63%), fatigue (59%), nausea (40%), headache (39%), rash (37%), chills (37%), diarrhea (33%), vomiting (28%), arthralgia (28%), and myalgia (20%).
-The most common grade 3 or 4 adverse reactions (>2%) for the combination were pyrexia (5%) and fatigue (5%).
+In the COMBI-AD study, the most common adverse reactions (≥20%) for the combination were pyrexia (63%), fatigue (59%), nausea (40%), headache (39%), rash (37%), chills (37%), diarrhea (33%), vomiting (28%), arthralgia (28%), and myalgia (20%).
+The most common grade 3 or 4 adverse reactions (≥2%) for the combination were pyrexia (5%) and fatigue (5%).

 Laboratory Abnormalities.
 In the COMBI-d and COMBI-v studies, treatment-emergent laboratory abnormalities occurring in ≥10% of patients receiving the combination were hyperglycemia (60%), increased aspartate aminotransferase (AST) (59%), increased blood alkaline phosphatase (49%), increased alanine aminotransferase (ALT) (48%), hypoalbuminemia (48%), neutropenia (46%), anemia (43%), hypophosphatemia (38%), lymphopenia (32%), hyponatremia (25%), and thrombocytopenia (21%).
-In the COMBI-AD study, treatment-emergent laboratory abnormalities occurring in >20% of patients receiving the combination were hyperglycemia (63%), increased AST (57%), increased ALT (48%), neutropenia (47%), hypophosphatemia (42%), increased blood alkaline phosphatase (38%), lymphopenia (26%), anemia (25%), and hypoalbuminemia (25%).
+In the COMBI-AD study, treatment-emergent laboratory abnormalities occurring in ≥20% of patients receiving the combination were hyperglycemia (63%), increased AST (57%), increased ALT (48%), neutropenia (47%), hypophosphatemia (42%), increased blood alkaline phosphatase (38%), lymphopenia (26%), anemia (25%), and hypoalbuminemia (25%).